rust-lang/chalk/chalk-engine/src/README.md

 is the selected subgoal and (b) which answer `An` we are looking for.
 We start out looking for `A0`.

+### Processing the selected subgoal

-**Processing the selected subgoal.** Next, we have to try and find an answer to this selected goal.
+Next, we have to try and find an answer to this selected goal.
 To do that, we will u-canonicalize it and try to find an associated table.
-In this case, the u-canonical form of the subgoal is `?0: Debug`: we don't have a table yet for that, so we can create a new one, T1.
+In this case, the u-canonical form of the subgoal is `?0:
+Debug`: we don't have a table yet for that, so we can create a new one, T1.
 As before, we'll initialize T1 with strands.
 In this case, there will be three strands, because all the program clauses are potentially applicable.
 Those three strands will be:

 - `(u32: Debug) :-`, derived from the program clause `(u32: Debug).`.
   - Note: This strand has no subgoals.